 Wild Plum Memory Project

-The Elm Grove Library is proud to be involved in a new partnership of four libraries called the Wild Plum Library Memory Project.
-It includes the Elm Grove, Menomonee Falls, Brookfield, and Germantown public libraries.
-Starting in 2018, the libraries in this group will be offering monthly memory cafes and educational programs for those concerned about memory loss.
-The monthly cafes will rotate between each of the libraries involved.
+The Elm Grove Library is proud to be involved in a partnership of four libraries called the Wild Plum Library Memory Project.
+It includes Elm Grove, Menomonee Falls, Brookfield, and Germantown.
+The libraries in this group offer rotating monthly memory cafes and educational programs for those concerned about memory loss.
 The Wild Plum Library Memory Project received its name because the late production of its fruit associates the wild plum tree with endurance and the vitality of life.

 What Is the Library Memory Project?